 CVS Caremark or RDTP will respond in writing to you and/or your physician with a letter explaining the outcome of the appeal.
 If this does not resolve the issue, the third step is to appeal in writing to the Executive Director of WVCHIP.
 Your physician must request a review in writing within 30 days of receiving the decision from CVS Caremark or RDTP.

-Mail, email, or fax third step appeals to:
+Only WVCHIP FFS members, please mail, email, or fax third step appeals to:

 Executive Director, WVCHIP 350 Capitol Street Room 251 Charleston, WV 25301